FellowsFreiesWissen/Blockchain_Pi/README.md

 - DC Engine (optional)
 - Battery pack (optional)

+There are no tools, like for example, a screwdriver, are needed for the whole configuration.

-If done, all components must be connected.
-Because of the many wires, it is the best to use a breakout board, e.g., a general-purpose input/output (GPIO) board.
-The GPIO layout incl.
-The layout is in the “Wireing” folder.
+Once all hardware components are available they must be connected.
+We suggest to use a breakout board, for example, a general-purpose input/output (GPIO) board.
+You can find the GPIO layout that we used in the "Wiring" folder.
-You can see also a DC engine and a battery pack.
-These components are just for testing the current, vibration and temperature live.
-You can skip this if you want to use the model, e.g., just to measure environmental temperature and humidity.

-After connecting everything, the raspberry can now be connected to power.
+After connecting all components, the Raspberry can now be connected to power.
 All sensor lights/LEDs should be on.
-The LED from the vibration sensor is blinking, if there is some vibration.
+If there is some vibration, the LED from the vibration sensor is blinking.
 ```

 ## Software setup